cBioPortal/cbioportal-frontend/README.md

 ### Notes
 * Study_es_0 is imported by default.
 * Gene panel and gene set matrix data of custom studies must comply with gene panel/sets imported as part of study_es_0.
-* Custom seed data for gene panels and gene sets cannot be   is not.
+* Import of custom seed data for gene panels and gene sets is not implemented at the moment of this writing.
 * Example tests (`home.*.spec.js`) and a minimal custom study (`minimal_study`) are included for reference.
 * In order to minimize time of local database e2e tests the size of custom studies should be kept as small as possible.
 * When developing in _Local_ context port 8081 can be used to access the cbioportal instance ('http://localhost:8081/cbioportal').